Part Six – The Future?

 “Your perents answare at my email.. 🙂 Maybe we have a meeting in this week-end by Skype.”

 In the meantime, I had already started to look into the paperwork and documents that I would need to get married in Italy.

 It was complicated, I screwed up a lot of things and it was frustrating, but that’s to be expected when you are dealing with Italy!

 I must admit that it was all rather strange to be planning a wedding when we were not even engaged, but then again, had anything ever been “normal” for us since we had first met?

 I knew that my parents would be thrilled, as would my friends who had been kept up-to-date about every single detail as the events unfolded, but for some reason, I was quite unsure of how to tell my siblings.

 How was I supposed to tell them that I would be leaving for Italy and never coming back when I wasn’t even engaged yet?

 It sounded quite absurd to say it aloud, but of course, I had to tell them.

-I remember calling each sibling up one by one (I have three siblings) and letting them know the plan.
+I remember calling each sibling up one by one (I have three siblings) and letting them know what our intensions were.

 I’m sure it was quite strange for them and I remember that after having told my oldest sister, who seemed quite unsure of the whole situation, there was a long pause where I didn’t say anything at all.